enkidevs/curriculum/sql/dql/aggregate-queries/count-clause.md

 ---
 ## Footnotes
 [1:Pokemon Db]
-We will use the same segment of `"experience"` table for all aggregate functions:
+We will use the same segment of `experience` table for all aggregate functions:

 | id  | level | experience | growth_rate_id |
 |-----|-------|------------|----------------|